danvk/boggle-paper/paper/content.typ

 The words that can be found on a Boggle board are determined by the letters on the board and by the choice of dictionary.
 In this paper, we'll use the ENABLE2K word list, which was developed by Alan Beale in 1997 and 2000.
 This word list contains 173,528 entries.
-Unlike wordlist designed for Scrabble, in which it's impossible to play words longer than 15 letters, ENABLE2K has no limit on word length.
+Many wordlists are designed for Scrabble, and do not contain words longer than 15 letters.
+ENABLE2K has no limit on word length.

 We adopt the following terminology and conventions:

 - $B$ refers to a Boggle board.
 To refer to a specific Boggle board, we write out the letters of the board in row-major order.
-(This distinction is only important for non-square dimensions such as 2x3 and 3x4 Boggle, which lack reflectional symmetry.)
+(This distinction is only important for non-square dimensions such as 2x3 and 3x4 Boggle, which lack rotational symmetry.)
 - Because one of the Boggle dice contains a “Qu” (two letters), we adopt the convention that `q` indicates a Qu cell.
-So `qaicdrneetasnnil` refers to the board in Figure N.
+So `rpqaselinifcoita` refers to the board in Figure N.
 - Boggle dice use uppercase letters (except for Qu), but we typically use lowercase.
 No meaningful distinction is drawn between uppercase